-A Canadian resident is not generally subject to U.S. tax on gains from U.S. stocks or bonds unless the investor has a greater than 5 per cent interest in a U.S. corporation, and the U.S. corporation's principal assets derived their value from U.S. real estate; such as U.S. real estate companies or mining companies.
+A Canadian resident is not generally subject to U.S. tax on gains from U.S. stocks or bonds unless the investor has a greater than 5% interest in a U.S. corporation and the U.S. corporation's principal assets derived their value from U.S. real estate, such as U.S. real estate companies or mining companies.

 Therefore, most capital gains realized on the sale of U.S. stocks or bonds are taxable only in Canada.
-The taxable capital gain (50 per cent of the actual capital gain) is included in taxable income on your Canadian tax return.
-Any foreign currency exchange gain or loss is also included in your Canadian taxable income calculation.
+The taxable capital gain (50% of the actual capital gain) is included in taxable income on the Canadian tax return.
+Any foreign exchange gain or loss is also included in your Canadian taxable income calculation.

-U.S. Estate Taxes
+U.S. Estate Taxes1

-The U.S. imposes an estate tax on all individuals, including Canadian residents, who own certain U.S. assets with a combined fair market value in excess of \$60,000 at the time of their death.
-This is because all non-resident 'aliens' of the U.S. are permitted an estate tax credit of \$13,000 against the U.S. estate tax payable (which provides a shelter for up to \$60,000 of taxable U.S. property).
-From a typical Canadian perspective, U.S. assets include real property (such as a vacation property located in the U.S.), and stocks (or options to acquire stocks) issued by a U.S. corporation, even if held in Canadian brokerage accounts; including RRSPs, RRIFs and TESAs.
+The U.S. imposes an estate tax on all individuals, including Canadian residents, who own certain U.S. assets with a combined fair market value in excess of \$60,000 at their death.
+This is because all non-resident aliens of the U.S. are permitted an estate tax credit of \$13,000 against the U.S. estate tax (which provides a shelter for up to \$60,000 of taxable U.S. property).
+From a typical Canadian perspective, U.S. assets include real property (such as a vacation home located in the U.S.), and stocks or options to acquire stocks issued by a U.S. corporation even if held in Canadian brokerage accounts including RRSPs and RRIFs.